Species profile

 Yellowtail

-Identify Yellowtail (Seriola dorsalis) from a photo — free, unlimited, no sign-up — with the CatchRules iPhone app.
-Plus current fishing rules across 7 jurisdictions.
+Identify Yellowtail (Seriola lalandi) from a photo: try it free in your browser, or get unlimited IDs, no sign-up, with the CatchRules app.
+Plus current fishing rules across 5 jurisdictions.

 At a glance

-Yellowtail (Seriola dorsalis) is a bony-fish species regulated in 7 of 66 jurisdictions tracked by CatchRules across the U.S. and Canada.
+Yellowtail (Seriola lalandi) is an IUCN Least Concern bony-fish species regulated in 7 of 66 jurisdictions tracked by CatchRules across the U.S. and Canada.

 Bag limits are uniform at 10 per angler across the 3 regulating jurisdictions.